-Switching from one power managed mode to another begins by loading the OSCCON register.
-The SCS1:SCS0 bits select the clock source and determine which Run or Idle mode is to be used.
+Entering Power Managed Run mode, or switching from one power managed mode to another, begins by loading the OSCCON register.
+The SCS1:SCS0 bits select the clock source and determine which Run or Idle mode is being used.
 Changing these bits causes an immediate switch to the new clock source, assuming that it is running.
 The switch may also be subject to clock transition delays.
 These are discussed in Section 3.1.3 "Clock Transitions and Status Indicators" and subsequent sections.